SabrinaPau/13_linear_regression/README.md

 * Understand the usage of linear regression
 * Know how to interpret the output of a Linear Regression model
 ## Task
-Please make sure you have **forked** the repo and activated your nf_base environment.
+Please make sure you have **forked** the repo and activated your eda_env environment.

 This repo covers:
 * Simple Linear Regression + exercises